khaeuss808/XAI_FinalProject/README.md

 This repository contains the code for my final project for **AIPI 590 – Explainable AI** with **Dr. Bent** at **Duke University**.

-The project explores how **Grad-CAM** can be used to visualize what a **ResNet50-based emotion recognition model** is actually looking at when making predictions, and how these explanations can support **trust, debugging, and fairness analysis** in high-stakes applications.
+The accompanying webapp allows users to upload or select images, run the emotion classifier, and view Grad-CAM heatmaps overlaid on the original faces.

 ---

 ## 🎯 Project Motivation

-Emotion recognition AI is increasingly deployed in **hiring, healthcare, education, and law enforcement**—domains where misclassification can have serious consequences.
-Despite this, most models are **black boxes**: they output labels like “angry” or “fearful” without any visibility into *why*.
+Project Goals: Emotion recognition AI is increasingly deployed in hiring, healthcare, education, and law enforcement—high-stakes domains where mistakes have serious consequences.
+Yet most models are "black boxes" that provide no explanation for their predictions.
+Even state-of-the-art systems like Meta's DeepFace achieve impressive accuracy, but their internal decision-making processes remain opaque.
+When a model predicts someone is "angry" or "fearful," we have no insight into whether it's focusing on relevant facial features.

-Even state-of-the-art systems (e.g., Meta’s DeepFace) achieve high accuracy, but their internal decision making is opaque and often proprietary.
-When a model says someone is angry, did it focus on the eyebrows?
-The mouth?
-Background artifacts?
-We usually don’t know.

-This project aims to:
+This project uses Grad-CAM to visualize what a ResNet50 emotion classifier is actually looking at when making decisions.
+By revealing the model's reasoning process, we can:

 - **Build trust through transparency**
-  Use Grad-CAM to visualize where the model is “looking” on the face.

-- **Detect potential biases**
-  See which features the model relies on and whether they make sense.
+- **Detect biases** by seeing what features the model relies on

-- **Debug misclassifications**
-  Identify when predictions are driven by irrelevant regions (e.g., hair, background).

-- **Support fairness auditing**
-  Provide a foundation for future work that examines performance across demographic groups.
+- **Debug failures** by identifying when and why predictions go wrong

+- **Ensure fairness** by auditing whether the model uses appropriate facial features

 The accompanying webapp allows users to upload or select images, run the emotion classifier, and view Grad-CAM heatmaps overlaid on the original faces.